 Check the subject entry requirements for several universities in different countries online and make sure you know the subjects you need to take.
-If you don't know how to do this, find Mr Curran in the careers room (249) and ask for help.
+If you don't know how to do this, contact our University Careers Guidance Counsellor.

 If you don't know what you want to study or the country you want to study in: